- B.C. Armstrong, B.Sc., M.A. (Toronto), M.S., Ph.D., (Carnegie Mellon), Assistant Professor

 Our Specialist programs are research-intensive programs.
-The Co-op option offers an experiential learning supplement to the Specialist programs.
-Our Major programs require less research-intensive coursework while focusing more on how to be a skilled consumer of psychological research.
+The Specialist Co-op option offers an experiential learning supplement to the Specialist programs.
+Our Major programs require fewer courses while allowing students to pursue a second major area of interest in a different program.
 Our Minor program in Psychology allows students to explore our field with considerably less intensity than the Specialist and Major programs.

-Students in the Specialist/Specialist (Co-op) Program in Mental Health Studies also have the unique opportunity to pursue the Combined Degree Program, Honours Bachelor of Science/Master of Social Work.
+Students in the Specialist or Specialist (Co-op) Program in Mental Health Studies also have the unique opportunity to pursue the Combined Degree Program, Honours Bachelor of Science/Master of Social Work.
 The Combined Degree Program reserves early entry for students in the University of Toronto’s highly competitive Master of Social Work program.
 Please see below for more information.

 Planning your Program in Psychology